2023 Most Popular Drama & Theater Arts Master's Degree Schools in the Southwest Region

 Full Drama & Theater Arts at Texas State University Report

-Texas Woman’s University ranked #7 on this year’s Most Popular Drama & Theater Arts Master’s Degree Schools in the Southwest Region list.
-Located in the midsize city of Denton, TWU is a public school with a fairly large student population.
+Texas Woman’s University came in at #7 in this year’s edition of the Most Popular Drama & Theater Arts Master’s Degree Schools in the Southwest Region ranking.
+Located in the midsize city of Denton, TWU is a public school with a large student population.

 Of the 4 students majoring in theater at University of Arizona, 50% are male and 50% are female.